 I just updated an HP desktop system from Windows 8.1 Pro to Windows 10 Pro.
 Fairly smooth although there was a minor glitch during the upgrade.
 The system hung at 32% complete and 6% into the driver update stage.
 I forced the system down (press and hold power) and googled for the problem.
 The best suggestion was to unplug any extra USB devices and try again.
 I unplugged an external USB drive as well as my CyberPower UPS cable (USB).
 When the upgrade is interrupted like this, it restores the old OS and you need to start again.
 This time the system upgrade completed without incident.
 I plugged the USB devices back in and everything seemed to work.
 Windows 10 is a nice job of melding Windows 8.1 and Windows 7.
 I’d say a lot of folks who didn’t like Windows 8/8.1 will be happy with Windows 10.

 Last night Pat and I attended a forum that was essentially a call to action for the City of Manchester to try to come to grips with the current heroin epidemic which is not only sweeping the city but more or less all of New England and beyond.
 Mayor Gatsas and our new chief of police Nick Willard were in attendance along with a group of others from city departments, the police, first responders and others who were trying to provide support for those with heroin and other substance abuse.
 We heard tearful testimony from people in the audience who had lost loved ones to overdoses and others who were currently incarcerated.
 The latter caused their loved ones to be fearful that since no treatment is available in prison, they would simply return to their addicted lives once they were released from prison.

 Our community police officer in uniform gave an excellent rundown of the latest in police happenings in the city.
 Great job Tony!
-We had a visiting candidate for mayor of Manchester who was given the opportunity to meet with the members after the meeting adjourned.
-Some good questions were raised about how money is spent […]

 This is the blog of Alex Hewitt.
 I have recently retired from a career in computer related positions.
 This blog is a series of entries on things that interest me.